 BZERO Keyword This keyword shall be used, along with the BSCALE keyword, to linearly scale the array pixel values (i.e., the actual values stored in the FITS file) to transform them into the physical values that they represent using Eq.
-4.3. when the array pixel values are not the true physical values , to transform the primary data array values to the true values.
+4.3.
 The value field shall contain a floating-point number representing the physical value corresponding to an array value of zero.
 The default value for this keyword is 0.0.